joris1724/vzome-sharing/_posts/2026-01-22-Eighth-Stellation-of-the-Icosahedron-18-08-30.md

 ---
 title: Eighth Stellation of the Icosahedron
 description: Some vZome models cannot be realized with Zometool, as the would require the ability to put the pins of multiple struts into the same hole of a connector.
-This model shows a first technique to bypass this problem: 3D printing of modified struts.
+This model shows a first technique to bypass this problem 3D printing of modified struts.
 image: https://joris1724.github.io/vzome-sharing/2026/01/22/18-08-30-Eighth-Stellation-of-the-Icosahedron/Eighth-Stellation-of-the-Icosahedron.png
 published: true
 layout: vzome